-411.1 UNHCR and WASH actors should ensure that the toilet design eliminates fly and mosquito breeding.
+411.1 UNHCR and WASH actors should ensure that the design of toilets eliminates fly and mosquito breeding.
 All vent pipes should be fitted with galvanized metal fly screens.
 Toilet cubicles should be kept shaded with lightly sprung self-closing doors.
 If the toilet is not of the VIP design, tightly fitting closable lids should be used.